Science pythonSee in schedule: Thu, Jul 29, 10:00-10:30 CEST (30 min) Download/View Slides

 Type: Talk (30 mins); Python level: Beginner; Domain level: Beginner

 I'm a data scientist specialized on energy markets.
-In my current position at Trayport, I am using machine-learning models to predict energy prices.
-Before that, I worked as a quantitative analyst for an energy company and developed mathematical optimization models and forecast models for energy systems.
+In my current position at Trayport, I am using machine-learning models to predict energy prices and mathematical optimization methods for energy trading.
+Before that, I worked as a quantitative analyst for an energy company and developed optimization and forecast models for energy systems.
 I have a PhD in quantum physics and enjoy presenting analytical results to support effective evidence-based decision taking.